AI era career paths - embrace it or watch someone else take your job

 Network deliberately with people navigating similar transitions.
 The knowledge about what actually works in ai era career paths lives in practitioner communities, not in traditional career advice.
 Join forums where people discuss AI tools in your domain.
 Share what you learn.
 Build relationships with others solving similar problems.

 Set aside dedicated time for experimentation.
-The World Economic Forum found that 77% of employers plan to prioritize reskilling and upskilling by 2030, but waiting for your employer’s training program puts you years behind.
+The World Economic Forum found that 85% of employers now plan to offer upskilling, with 77% providing AI training specifically.
+But waiting for your employer’s training program puts you years behind - 59 out of 100 workers will need reskilling by 2030, and 11 are unlikely to receive it, translating to 120 million workers at medium-term risk of redundancy.
 Self-directed learning with AI tools available today builds the capabilities that will matter tomorrow.

 The transformation is not theoretical.
 It is happening in your industry right now.
 The professionals who thrive will be those who recognized the shift early and positioned themselves accordingly.
 The ones who struggle will be those who waited for certainty before acting.